Four Nutritional Deficiencies That Can Cause Insomnia

 Anita L. of New Caney, Texas says: “I was having hot flashes every 30 minutes to an hour through the night and was so miserable.
 After about two weeks of taking the Sleep Minerals, I noticed an incredible difference with my sleep.
 I have much less interruptions from hot flashes, I’m sleeping much better and I’m a lot more comfortable.”

-Calcium can be obtained from foods or supplements, and a combination of both may be beneficial to overall health.
+Calcium can be obtained from calcium foods or supplements, and a combination of both may be beneficial to overall health.

 This health news is provided by Nutrition Breakthroughs, a publisher of nutrition articles and supplier of effective natural remedies since 2002.
 Nutrition Breakthroughs makes the original calcium and magnesium based natural sleep aid Sleep Minerals II, as well as Joints and More, the natural solution for joint relief, aches and pains, stronger hair and nails and more energy.